 Number of IP Connections

 This refers to the number of simultaneous IP connections flowing through the CSC-SSM.
 The protocols that the module inspects (HTTP, FTP, POP3, and SMTP) are not "always on".
 Instead, they are intermittent and periodically activated when a user attempts to browse a Website, download a file, retrieve electronic mail, etc. The CSC-SSM takes advantage of the intermittent nature of these protocols to efficiently utilize the available resources.
 The standardized technique it uses is called "statistical multiplexing".
-The CSC-SSM-10 supports enough simultaneous IP connections for 500 users, while the CSC-SSM-20 supports enough for 1000 users.
+The CSC-SSM-10 has a hardware limitation of 500 simultaneous IP connections, while CSC-SSM-20 supports 1000 connections (regardless of number of users generating them).

 Network Traffic Mix